ErpNetDocs/tech/modules/logistics/inventory/inventory-control/reconcile.md

 # Reconcile

-This section allows you to **update** the available quantities of your warehouse or shop's products, and **generate** reconciliation documents.
+This section allows you to **update** the available quantities of your inventory or shop's products, and **generate** reconciliation documents.

 By occasionally counting everything, it may turn out that some products have fewer or higher quantities, or are no longer present.